calvinomiguel/upfitness/README.md

 ## Known issues
 __#Issue 1__
 The pikaday JS calendar doesn't really work properly on the Safari browser.
-If you want to enter a date on safari, you'll need to type the date manually (Format: dd/mm/yy) or click the input field and stay with the mouse down and scroll to the calendar.
-If you let the mouse key go up before you reach the calendar, the calendar disappears.
+If you want to enter a date on safari, you'll need to type the date manually (Format: dd/mm/yy)or click the input field and stay with the mouse down and scroll to the calendar.
+Ifyou let the mouse key go up before you reach the calendar, the calendar disappears.
----

 __#Issue 2__
 I noticed that sometimes it's not possible to sign-up.
 I'm not sure yet why this is happening, but what always helped me, was restarting my local server (I'm using MAMP 5.0.1).